Meier & Frank: Expansion and acquisition by May

+21st century history

-Purchase and conversion
+Acquisition by Federated and conversion to Macy's

 In 2001, May rebranded its Utah-based Zion's Co-operative Mercantile Institution (ZCMI) stores with the Meier & Frank name.
 A year later, Meier & Frank's operations merged with the Robinsons-May division in Los Angeles, while retaining its name.
 In 2005, Federated Department Stores, the parent company of Macy's, purchased May Department Stores and announced that the store (and many other venerable department store names owned by Federated) would be renamed "Macy’s".
 In 2001, Federated assumed the name of its largest division to become Macy's, Inc. At the close of business on September 8, 2006, use of the name Meier & Frank was officially discontinued, all remaining stores becoming Macy's the following day.

 Restaurants

 Meier & Frank also operated several restaurants in or near its stores, all of which have now been closed.
 The square footage that in-store restaurants required was more profitably used to sell or store merchandise.
 By the late 1990s, competing against the increasing number of dining options and against mall and food court marketing efforts did not make financial sense.